alexcampo5/alexcampo5/README.md

 - 📫 How to reach me: abrettc@gmail.com
 - 😄 Pronouns: he/him/his
-- 🌍 I'm based in Austin, TX
+- 🌍 Based in Austin, TX
 - 🖥️ See my portfolio at https://acampoportfolio.netlify.app/
-- 🔭 I’m currently working on an app to help facilitate a silent auction for a local Boys and Girls Club
-- 🧠 I'm currently learning Typescript in React

 Skills: